 Once you decide where to eat in Rome on New Years, you should decide if you want to eat a late dinner, and stay in a restaurant until past midnight, enjoying a brindisi (toast) with prosecco, and then having a sampling of lentils.
 Or, you can leave the restaurant by 10/10:30pm, and go wandering the streets towards the plazas mentioned above.

 There are lots of choices for where to eat on New Years Eve in Rome.
 I can't list them all here.
 But the below is a good mix:

-For most of these restaurants, booking a table is crucial.
+For all of these restaurants, booking a table is crucial.
 You may be able to walk around and just find someplace with space available, but not at the best places, and not easily.

 Of course, I'd eat at any of the restaurants I list here.
 Otherwise I wouldn't put them on this page!
 But these are my faves for where to eat in Rome on New Years:

 Ditirambo - One of my favorite restaurants in Rome.
 The menu changes a bit to reflect seasonal, available products, and the food is always fresh and innovative yet very Italian.
 The staff is friendly and helpful, especially where wine selection is involved.

 New Years Eve Menu 2017 - Visit their website, and click on "New Years Eve Menu."
 The really important thing to note here is that for 120€, you also get wine paired with every course, which is no small thing.

 Why I'd eat here on New Years - I eat here several times a month.
 I know the quality of the food, and the skill of the chefs, and I know that for 120€ I will really get my money's worth.
 Again, note that wine is included in that price.
 Also, it's right near Piazza Navona and Campo dei Fiori.
 This is where to eat in Rome on New Years if you want excellent quality food and wine at a reasonable price, and be near some nightlife.

 Details - Piazza della Cancelleria, 74-75.
 Tel: 06 687 1626